rishdang/Prac2/README.md

 ```
 └── client consists of POSIX compliant C code which can interact with server and provides command execution capabilities.
 ```
 I know a lot can be refactored here, but at this point I just want to see how far I can push this from a concept PoV.
 Consider this as a hobby C2 code so that I can polish my rusty C and Python skills along with paradigms.
+At this point in time, it works on my machine.
+If it doesn't works on yours, you are out of luck.
+I might be maintaining a private repository of stable code which I may release in future if it looks and functions okay.